This Playa del Carmen digital nomad guide was written by Cristal Dyer, an Australian expat who’s been living in Playa del Carmen for years.

 Thank you for reaching out and reading the blog.
 Glad you made it to my Youtube channel, too!
 I’ve been to Playa del Carmen once but I am going to visit again this April.
-Lucky for you, I have friends who I can ask for help and advice.
+Luckily, I have friends with whom I can ask for help and advice.

 I’d like to introduce you to Cristal of Tofu Traveler.
 She’s been living in Playa del Carmen as a digital nomad and she’s agreed to give all her tips in this post!
 Cristal is an authority and a credible source on everything about Playa so ask away!

 If you have any questions that weren’t answered in this post, feel free to reach out to me via Instagram!

 Good luck!
 I’m now giving the floor to Cristal!

 🙋 Is Playa del Carmen good for digital nomads?

 Playa del Carmen has an ideal balance of natural sights to explore, a lively party scene, and all the essentials that make digital nomad life a breeze.